pradipspol/focusKube/README.md

 - Optional secret value reveal (gated behind an explicit environment flag and RBAC) for teams that want it.
 - Run as a desktop app for a tighter local workflow on Windows, macOS, or Linux — or self-host the backend/frontend for a team-shared deployment.

+### 🔒 Security, Privacy & Compliance First

+Unlike many modern cloud-native dashboards that require cloud logins or track your behavior, **K8 Explorer** is built from the ground up to respect corporate firewalls, air-gapped environments, and developer privacy.

+- **Zero Telemetry & Analytics:** The application never phones home.
+It collects absolutely no tracking data, session logs, or usage metrics.
+What happens in your cluster stays on your machine.
+- **No Account Login Walls:** There are no corporate registration screens, cloud-sync dependencies, or subscription gates.
+You download the app, load your contexts, and start working instantly.
+- **Air-Gapped Ready:** Because the application does not rely on third-party analytical tracking domains, it can be deployed seamlessly within highly secure, isolated, or restricted corporate networks.

+## Getting Ready

 ## Prerequisites

 - Access to an Azure AKS or AWS EKS cluster.